 Early History of the Bonay family

-Another 91 words (6 lines of text) covering the years 1620, 1688, 1718, 1702 and 1782 are included under the topic Early Bonay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bonay research.
+Another 46 words (3 lines of text) covering the years 1620, 1688, 1718, 1702 and 1782 are included under the topic Early Bonay History in all our PDF Extended History products and printed products wherever possible.

 Bonay Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bonay have been found, including Bonnett, Bonney, Bonnet, Bonny, Bonnie and others.

 Early Notables of the Bonay family (pre 1700)

 Outstanding amongst the family at this time was Henry Bonney, Archdeacon of Bedford; and Stede Bonnet (c.
 1688-1718), English pirate born in the Barbados, sometimes called "The Gentleman Pirate" who frequently pirated with the infamous Edward Teach, better known as "Blackbeard."
 According to Forbes, he is ranked as the fifteenth wealthiest pirate with...